john32b/djFlixel/README.md

 ### DEMO

-In the `/demo` folder you can find the sources for a demo program that will showcase many components of the library
+In the `/demo` folder you can find the sources for a demo program that will showcase many components of the library.
+You can download a [binary here (Windows Only)]([DOWNLOAD SHOWCASE DEMO HERE, FOR WINDOWS](https://1drv.ms/u/s!AodMzJWOMf3gmRlISOGsYfaQMIdh?e=zrdmSV))

 ![](_readme/demo_title.gif)